AnimaApp/storybook-anima/README.md

 This addon should work with any framework.
 If you find a case that the addon does not work, please open an issue.

+> :warning:  Currently, we only support Wepback builders, if you use a custom builder for storybook for example, `vite` or one of storybook's experimental features, please write to us or open an issue as the addon might not work as expected.

 ## Getting started

 ### 1. Install